-Impaired fish habitat and/or negative impacts on aquatic biota (e.g., fish and benthic invertebrates), including deteriorated health or mortality, due to erosion and sedimentation from site alteration and development;
+- Impaired fish habitat and/or negative impacts on aquatic biota (e.g., fish and benthic invertebrates), including deteriorated health or mortality, due to erosion and sedimentation from site alteration and development; - Mortality or health impacts due to accidental spills of toxic materials during or postconstruction; - Alterations in water balance (e.g., timing and volume of flows) and associated negative impacts on fish habitat functions;

-- Mortality or health impacts due to accidental spills of toxic materials during or postconstruction; - Alterations in water balance (e.g., timing and volume of flows) and associated negative impacts on fish habitat functions; - Alterations in the delivery of organic materials to downstream reaches; and - Long-term impairment of water quality (including chemical contaminants, suspended solids and temperature) due to surface runoff from the proposed development.
+- Alterations in the delivery of organic materials to downstream reaches; and - Long-term impairment of water quality (including chemical contaminants, suspended solids and temperature) due to surface runoff from the proposed development.

 Increased contributions of road salts during the winter months is expected as a result of the site development.
 Glycol de-icing products (Hamilton International Airport 2021) and other chemicals are currently being used within the Airport Lands and could drain through the Subject Lands.
 It is expected that these chemical contributions will continue as a result of the Airport land-use requirements.
+Snow should be stored away from natural features and opportunities for the melt water to be captured and conveyed into the storm sewer network instead of into the natural features should be explored.
+With respect to the proposed 4 m wide access road, it is recommended that this road be comprised of a limestone screening or other non-pervious material and is not maintained during the winter months; thus, minimizing the amount of salt used for winter maintenance on site immediately adjacent to this hydrologic feature.
+This should be further explored in detailed design.

 Based on existing conditions, the primary functions of the drainage features are to convey drainage and contribute allochthonous materials to downstream (offsite) direct fish habitats.
 Drainage from the Airport Lands will continue to be conveyed through the property via an open vegetated conveyance swale.
-The convenyance swale will collect external flows from the upstream catchment (Airport Lands) and convey them through the Subject Lands before exiting the site into the receiving wetland before being piped under Homestead Drive.
-The conveyance swale has not been designed as part of the SWM strategy; rather, the primary function of the conveyance swale is to continue to convey external flows through the site.
+The conveyance swale will collect external flows from the upstream catchment (Airport Lands) and convey them through the Subject Lands before exiting the site into the receiving wetland before being piped under Homestead Drive within an existing culvert.
+The primary function of the conveyance swale is to continue to convey external flows through the site and has been designed to support the 100-year flood event.
+The swale will have a 3-m bottom width and 2.5:1 side slopes, resulting in a 6.1 m wide vegetated corridor.
+As per agency requirements, no buildings will be located within 10 m high water level setback, which has been designed to support the 100-year event flow based on agency comments.
 The conveyance swale will not be providing quality or quantity control.
 No mixing of internal site flows will occur until external and internal flows converge within the recreated wetland.
 The conveyance swale, which will be vegetated with native seed mix, will maintain the inlet and outlet locations associated with HDF H1S1.
 The conveyance swale will be located along the northern Subject Lands boundary in between the two retaining walls.
 The conveyance swale will continue to convey flows and allochthonous materials to downstream habitats and replicate existing drainage conveyance functions of HDF H1S1.
 As previously noted, HDF H1's primary function is to convey flows from upstream drainage (Airport Lands) to the receiving Three Mile Creek (offsite).
-The conveyance swale will ensure that these functions are replicated and maintained on the site to avoid negative impact to receiving (offsite) direct fish habitat.
+The conveyance swale is expected to replicate and maintain these functions on the site to avoid negative impact to receiving (offsite) direct fish habitat.
 Other ecological functions will be replicated within the created wetland area (further described within Section 7.0).